OwenJ4/NeanderthalEnrichmentAnalysis/README.md

 HyperGeomTestNeander.py was used to perform a hypergeometric test between likely archaic Neanderthal SNPs and outcome trait GWA studies.

 ### Results
-Can be found here: https://github.com/OwenJ4/NeanderthalEnrichmentAnalysis/main/Results.md
+Results can be found here: https://github.com/OwenJ4/NeanderthalEnrichmentAnalysis/blobl/main/Results.md (best viewed in code mode)